LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 There is an essence of your story which you are trying to convey to your audience.
 There are also historical facts of your story.
 Sometimes these can confuse or muddy your story.
 Sometime these can be in direct conflict.
 My advice is to prioritize your story and its message.
 As such, use facts when they are convenient.
 And disregard them or even make them up when they are not.

+> “Get your facts first, and then you can distort them as much as you please.”
+>
+>  ― Mark Twain

 ## Your Specifics